fionnlee/Call-of-Duty-1-Simple-Cheats/README.md

 # How to run

-`First, join any server and run the hack application.`
+`First, join any server and run the hack application.`*(work for the 1.1 version and the 1.1x version)*

 # CoD Fly Hack
 ![CoD Fly Hack](https://github.com/fionnlee/Call-of-Duty-1-Simple-Cheat/blob/main/screenshots/flyhack.jpg)